yglukhov/yasync/README.md

 - `callSoon` is not used and async code is guaranteed to run atomically between `await`s across call boundaries (TODO: maybe add an example)
 - Function return type is written as `T`, then `async` transforms it to `Future[T]` implicitly.
 - Supports cancellation of async tasks, with optional cancellation callbacks in terminal futures.
 [Example](https://github.com/yglukhov/yasync/blob/main/tests/test6.nim).
-- Provides optional compatibility layer for interop with existing `asyncdispatch` (and TODO: chronos) code.
+- Provides optional compatibility layer for interop with existing `asyncdispatch` and `chronos` code.
 [Example](https://github.com/yglukhov/yasync/blob/main/tests/test4.nim).
-The library itself is completely dispatcher agnostic, and doesn't depend on neither `asyncdispatch`, nor chronos.
+The library itself is completely dispatcher agnostic, and doesn't depend on neither `asyncdispatch`, nor `chronos`.

 This library introduces `async`, `await` and `Future[T]` similar in semantics to Nim's native ones, but implements an optimization to avoid heap allocations.
 Consider the following sample: